icefallgames/SCICompanion/SCICompanion/Docs/source/Kernels/ScriptID.rst

 	Example::

-		(var heapPointer)
-		// gets the address in memory pointed to by entry 4 in the exports segment of SCRIPT.100.
+		; gets the address in memory pointed to by entry 4 in the exports segment of SCRIPT.100.
-		= heapPointer ScriptID(100 4)
+		(= heapPointer (ScriptID 100 4))